 Improving the Quality of AI-Translated Subtitles

-When using AI to translate SRT subtitles, there are generally two methods.
+When using AI to translate SRT subtitles, there are generally two approaches.

-Method One: Complete Translation with Subtitle Formatting, Including Unnecessary Translations of "Line Numbers" and "Timestamp Lines".
+Method 1: Full Translation with Subtitle Format, Including Non-Translatable Elements Like "Line Numbers" and "Timestamp Rows."

 1